ChuDP/Underground-spatial-entity-relation-extraction/README.md

-# Open-geological-entity-relation-extraction
+# spatial-entity-relation-extraction
-An open geological entity relationship extraction method for Chinese geological texts
+A machine learning approach to extract spatial information from geological texts in Chinese